Malhaar-k/Tiny-Clock-Trinket/README.md

   - Personally, I made it so that these two events have randomly chosen messages.

+## Programming Guide:

+- You will need another esp8266 dev board to program the pcb.
+This is because rst and flash buttons have not been added to the PCB yet.
+- You can find additional information about the same [here](https://www.instructables.com/3-Simple-Ways-of-Programming-an-ESP8266-12X-Module/).
+- A 6 pin port has been added to the board for programmng as well as debugging.

 ## Choice of microcontroller:
 This project does not have wifi yet.
 The ESP8266 chip was used because I had an extra one lying around.
 The current fucntionality can be achieved by pretty much any controller.